joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     - -o_dir, --output_directory: Path to the directory where the output files will be saved.
 By default, outputs will be saved at ``$CWAS_WORKSPACE``.
     - -n, --num_sim: Number of eigen values to use in calculating the number of effective tests.
 The maximum number is equivalent to the number of categories.
 By default, 10000.
     - -s, --sample_info: Path to the txt file containing the sample information for each sample.
 This file must have three columns (``SAMPLE``, ``FAMILY``, ``PHENOTYPE``) with the exact name.
-Required only when input format is set to ``inter`` and when ``-ef`` is used without ``-thr``.
+Required only when input format is set to ``inter`` or ``-thr`` is not given.
 By default, None.
     - -t, --tag: Tag used for the name of the output files.
 By default, None.
     - -c, --category_set: Path to a text file containing categories for eigen decomposition.
-If not specified, all of the categories in the z-score file will be used.
+If not specified, all of the categories (surpassing the cutoff) will be used.
 This file must contain ``Category`` column with the name of categories to be used.

     +-------------------------------------------------------+
     |Category                                               |